MIT ARCLab STORM-AI Competition

 The additive attention automatically spotlighted the handful of storm‑time hours that dominate drag errors, giving the model storm “situational awareness” without deep stacks .

-This end‑to‑end pipeline hits real‑time throughput, outperforms the transformer baseline, and ranks top‑5 on the Phase 1 leaderboard—all while running light enough for flight‑dynamics servers or even on‑board processors.
+This end‑to‑end pipeline hits real‑time throughput, outperforms the transformer baseline, and ranks 4th on the Final leaderboard — all while running light enough for flight‑dynamics servers or even on‑board processors.

 The model outperformed the official transformer baseline while keeping the parameter count and run‑time budget tiny.